tonyoad/hubmap23/readme.md

 - Notebook about my attempt for this competition, with result of submissions.

 - Transfer learning from pytorch model, experimenting with image augmentation methods, and dilation (a technique largely discussed during the competition)

+- (update) New notebook about wrapping code into pytorch-lightning module